Loans

 How to Request an Increase

-To increase their current PLUS loan, your parent will need to follow these steps:- Login to the Federal Student Aid website.
+To increase their current PLUS loan, your parent will need to follow these steps:

 - Sign in with the borrowing parent's FSA ID